ShiJbey/RePraxis/README.md

 db.Insert( "ashley.likes.mike" );
 ```

-So, with this setup we can express and store various things like character stats and relationships within your game.
-For more information about the syntax please see [this presentation](https://versublog.files.wordpress.com/2014/05/praxis.pdf) by Richard Evans on the original Praxis language.
+This setup allows us to express and store various things like character stats and relationships.
+For more information about the syntax, please see [this presentation](https://versublog.files.wordpress.com/2014/05/praxis.pdf) by Richard Evans on the original Praxis language.

 ## Deleting information

 Conversely, we can remove information from the database using the same syntax.
-The code below removes this entry from the database along with any other data entries prefixed with `"ashley.likes.mike"`.
+The code below removes this entry from the database and any other data entries prefixed with `"ashley.likes.mike"`.

 ```csharp
 db.Delete( "ashley.likes.mike" );